-You will be asked to state and spell your name and date of birth many times.
+You will be asked to say and spell your name and birth date many times.
 This is for your safety.
-People with the same or similar name may be having surgery on the same day.
+People with the same or a similar name may be having surgery on the same day.

 Meet With Your Nurse

-Your nurse will meet with you before your surgery.
-Tell him or her the dose of any medications (including patches and creams) you took after midnight and the time you took them.
+You will meet with your nurse before surgery.
+Tell them the dose of any medications (including patches and creams) you took after midnight and the time you took them.

 After Your Surgery

-- You will have a tube in your nose called a nasogastric, or NG tube.
+- A nasogastric tube (NG tube) in your nose.
 This tube goes down to your stomach to keep your stomach empty.

-- You may have other tubes and drains.
-If so, your nurse will explain why and take care of them while you’re in the hospital.
+You may also have other tubes and drains.
+If you do, your nurse will explain why and take care of them while you’re in the hospital.

-- Use your incentive spirometer.
+- Use your incentive spirometer 10 times every hour while you’re awake.
 This will help your lungs expand, which prevents pneumonia.
-For more information, please read How to Use Your Incentive Spirometer, located in this section.
+For more information, read How to Use Your Incentive Spirometer.

-- Continue to perform your breathing and coughing exercises every 1 to 2 hours while you are awake.
+- Do your breathing and coughing exercises every 1 to 2 hours while you’re awake.

 Will I have pain after my surgery?

 You will have some pain after your surgery.
-Your doctor and nurse will ask you about your pain often.
-You will be given medication to manage your pain as needed.
-If your pain is not relieved, please tell your doctor or nurse.
-It is important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.
+Your doctor and nurse will ask you about your pain often and give you medication as needed.
+If your pain isn’t relieved, tell your doctor or nurse.
+It’s important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.

 What is a chest tube?

-A chest tube is a hollow, flexible tube that is used to drain blood, fluid, and air from your lung after surgery.
-The tube enters your body between your ribs and goes into the space between the inner lining and the outer lining of your lung (see Figure 3).
-This is called the pleural space.
+A chest tube is a flexible tube that drains blood, fluid, and air from around your lung after surgery.
+The tube enters your body between your ribs and goes into the space between your chest wall and lung (see Figure 2).

 When will my chest tube be removed?